ibm-cloud-docs/codeengine/troubleshoot-job.md

 {: screen}

 {: tsCauses}
-There are several reasons why you might not be able to submit a job run.
+If you cannot submit a job run, determine whether one of the following cases is true.

 1. The name of your job run is not unique within the project.
 2. If you reference a job and the job doesn't exist, the job run is not submitted and an error occurs.